metablaster/WindowsFirewallRuleset/Readme/LAN Setup/FileAndPrinterSharing.md

      - Turn off network discovery and file and printer sharing.

    - All networks:
-     - Turn off password protected sharing.
+     - Turn on password protected sharing.
      - Use 128 bit encryption
-     - Turn of public folder sharing.
+     - Turn off public folder sharing.

 5. Configure all firewalls in the network to allow File and Printer sharing rules.